neursh/open-meteo-dart/README.md

 var result = await weather.raw_request(hourly: hourly);
 ```
 > [!TIP]
 `raw_request` will return a JSON, which is the result if nothing is wrong.
+Right now, this is the only way to request the API.

-Only two exceptions are `Geocoding` and `Elevation`:
+The only two exceptions are `Geocoding` and `Elevation`:
 ```dart
 var result = await Geocoding.search(name: "Somewhere");
 ```